kein-1/UniShop/README.md

 <img src="/UniShop.gif"/>

 ### Features
-- Fully functional e-commerce site that users can add/remove products and checkout once they are complete
+- A complete e-commerce site that users can add/remove products and checkout once they are complete, register for an account, and login to see a history of their orders
 - Fully styled landing page with functional Navbar
 - Products are displayed in a grid.
 Users can click each product card for a description of the product
 - Users can add or remove items from their cart.
 Price and quantity are updated accordingly